Digesting Bee Pollen

 It’s important to understand the diverse range of nutrients in bee pollen and to understand the role played by each of these nutrients in the human body.
 Some of the components of this substance are present only in trace amounts, where others are abundant, taking up the lions share of the substance by volume.
 Trace minerals and vitamins such as calcium and magnesium are present, yet they account for a relatively low percentage of the product by volume, whereas others, including riboflavin, B3 are present in far greater amounts.

-There has been much said about the bioavailability of bee pollen and many people are slightly mislead by this term.
-It should be understood that whole grain, natural granules of pollen are a food, and not a compressed vitamin powder which has been synthetically manufactured.
+As we said earlier, there has been much said about the bioavailability of bee pollen and many people are slightly misled by this term.

 The body has the capacity to absorb foods quite easily and to extract from them the various minerals and components which it needs to function optimally.
-Yes there is always some waste, but bee pollen in its raw and unprocessed form is very accessible to the digestive processes.
+Yes, there is always some waste, but bee pollen in its raw and unprocessed form is very accessible to the digestive system.

-Many processors will split the whole bee pollen granules, cracking the hard outer shell of the granule to make the softer inner core more accessible to the digestive enzymes.
-This is often given the ‘potentiated’, yet there’s nothing really magical or mystical about the potentiation process.
-Clearly a powdered bee pollen has been freed from its harder outer shell and is easily absorbed and digested.
+Many vitamin supplement processors will split the whole bee pollen granules, cracking the hard outer shell of the granule to make the softer inner core more accessible to the digestive enzymes.
+This is often given the ‘potentiated‘, yet there’s nothing really magical or mystical about the potentiation process.
+Clearly, a powdered bee pollen has been freed from its harder outer shell and is easily absorbed and digested.

-With whole grain and cracked granules you don’t have to fear what might be included in the product, you can clearly see the pollen granules, and yes – your body can digest these granules effectively.
+With whole grain and cracked granules, you don’t have to fear what might be ‘added’ in the product, you can clearly see the pollen granules, and yes – your body can digest these granules effectively.

 To understand the bioavailability of bee products versus conventional tablet/capsule processed supplements, it should be understood that bee products are phytochemicals – plant-derived and organic matter which is recognized by our digestive system as a perfectly viable foodstuff.

-What does all of this mean to us humans?
+What does all of this mean to us as humans?

-Well, the answer to that question is long and multi-faceted.
-In a nutshell, since bee pollen is packed with vitamins, minerals, amino acids etc, it holds the capacity to provide us with functional nutrition and healing nutrition*.
+Since bee pollen is packed with vitamins, minerals, amino acids etc, it holds the capacity to provide us with functional nutrition and healing nutrition*.
 It has been associated with a range of health benefits including stamina, energy and allergy control, and bee pollen is commonly taken for weight loss.